rmsrosa/nbbinder/README.md

 ## Example

 The most convenient way to use the module, or script, is via a configuration file.
 The configuration files are written in the [YAML](https://en.wikipedia.org/wiki/YAML) format.

+### Example configuration file

 For instance, consider the following `config_nb_alice.yml` in the tests folder:

 ```yaml
 nbbversion: 0.7a